slarrauri/human-governed-ai-development-playbook/DONT-README.md

  ## Introduction

- This repository contains the source for the AI SDLC documentation and website.
+This repository contains the source for the Human Governed AI Development Playbook documentation and website.
 It is built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

  ## Prerequisites